sizious/dc-chain/doc/mingw/mingw-w64.md

 version.
 Feel free to try it out if you want.

 Please note also, the **Microsoft Windows XP** support was dropped on this environment.
-If you need support for this old platform, you need to use the **MinGW/MSYS** environment instead.
+If you need support for this old OS, you need to use the **MinGW/MSYS** environment instead.

 ## Installation of MinGW-w64/MSYS2 ##